 “Bringing awareness and creating solutions to combat racism, colourism, and anti-Blackness in the Muslim community.”
 This blog is massively needed, it looks into unraveling progressive and needed conversations in the public space.
 Providing dynamic perspectives from politics, to identity.
 The founder is also in the process of bringing a black Nana Asma’u community school.
 Watch this space…

-A web site designed to empower Muslims through history.
+A platform designed to empower Muslims through educating them on theirs individual and collective histories.

 “The Islamic History Project is an initiative founded on the belief that through reviving our connection to Islamic history we can empower Muslims of today.
 Islamic history has been widely neglected by Islamic institutions as well as western academic settings.
 This has created an identity crisis in Muslims living in both East and West.
 Our history defines who we are today, what we stand for and determines our direction.